braconnierd/curriculaAnalysis/README.md

 ## course_content_handling.py
 - Note that this script turns *exclusively* PDFs into txt files.
 It will skip over any files that are not PDFs.
-- Within the paper the qwen2.5vl:3b model was used to do turn the handwriting into text - this can be changed in the parameters section.
+- Within the paper the qwen2.5vl:3b model was used to turn the handwriting into text - this can be changed in the parameters section.
 - It is recommended that you structure your course material like so:
   ```text
       InputFolder/